For Email Marketing you can trust

 To register for the dialogue, please click here.

-October 8 is the deadline to register for this dialogue
+Monday, March 10 is the deadline to register for this dialogue.

 Tchet Dereic Dorman is the Director of the Center for Social Justice and Multicultural Education in the Office of Institutional Diversity, Equity, Advocacy and Leadership at Temple University.
 He is the founder of Temple's Transformational Intergroup Dialogue program and manages the Graduate Certificate in Diversity Leadership.
 Additionally, he has also taught the following relevant courses Emotions, Diversity, and Democratic Leadership; African American History; African Literature; Introduction to African American Studies; Gender Studies; Class, Gender and Race in the Global Village; Social Conflict; Introduction to Sociology; Cultural Anthropology and Multiculturalism and the American Identity.
 The National Association for Multicultural Education named him the Educator of the Year in 2007.
 Tchet received a Master’s degree in African American Studies from Temple University where he is an advanced doctoral student.